 The Datai Langkawi is a captivating destination resort that blends smoothly with its natural surroundings.
 The villas with private verandas enjoy the lush of the rainforest that teems with wildlife and a tranquil beach awarded one of the top 10 worldwide by National Geographic.
 Besides the superb location, genuine and friendly service is what brings this hotel concept to life and into every guest’s heart.

 When creating this concept, we focused on re-interpreting luxury for the new high-end guests as well as combining a laid-back atmosphere with spotless service and individualized lifestyle moments.
-Opened last November Milaidhoo Island has received great feedback from guests as well as industry insiders.
+Opened in November 2016, Milaidhoo Island has received positive feedback from guests as well as industry insiders.
 We’ve been there only recently, and we were satisfied to see what an incredible job the Milaidhoo team did to bring this concept to life.

-What are the trends shaping the future of hospitality?
+What are the top 4 trends in hospitality?

-Also, the sharing economy will further impact design, service, branding and marketing messages and “co-living” with a focus on spaces and experiences that bring people together will grow further.
+- The sharing economy will further impact design, service, branding and marketing messages and “co-living” with a focus on spaces and experiences that bring people together will grow further

 Winning hotel concepts have a strong base – they are solidly built upon the investor/owner or hotelier’s passion, vision, and motivation combined with a detailed market research and analysis.
 Furthermore, to be sustainable and profitable they’re based on the main trends that are shaping the future of hospitality and tourism.

 However, the most important feature of all the top-notch hotel and hospitality concepts is putting humans at the center of everything.
-In fact, the concepts that implement and explore their human side will win.
-And that is what truly drives and generates sales and profits.
+In fact, the concepts with a human side will win.
+And that is what drives and generates sales and profits.

 Interact with MA people: